lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It has since inspired many similar projects.
 Laravel's Livewire for example which due to runtime differences is not as capable.
 But the fundamental idea is useful enough that it is still powerful.

-It is a simple design that covers immense ground.
-A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
+LiveView is a simple design that covers immense ground.
+It marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
 This allows us to leverage the runtime's immense capabilities with managing state and operating concurrently.
 We retain near-realtime latency.
 It spares us from maintaining layers of API and building out a full-fledged frontend app in some other framework.

 This is time to market.
 This is good beating out perfect.
 This is velocity and shipping.
 Keep It Simple Stupid.
 This is doing more with less.
 Leveraging a powerful runtime and well-designed frameworks.
-This is healthy abstraction.
+This is what healthy abstraction is all about.

 But the devil is in the details right?
 It is not for offline-first.
 It is not for super-intense interactivity.